Prasmita/ProblemSolving-may-2019/README.md

 # ProblemSolving-may-2019
-6 day faculty Development Program
+6 day faculty Development Program on Problem Solving and Programming